Lildadyoo/ADG-/PAYMENT_GATEWAY_SETUP.md

 - Use environment variables for all payment links
 - Test in sandbox/test mode first
 - Monitor transactions regularly
-- Use HTTPS (automatic with Vercel)
+- Use HTTPS (automatic with Vercel, manual setup on Hostinger)

 ---